Rafinha replaces injured Casemiro in Brazil squad

 Barcelona midfielder Rafinha has been called up to the Brazil squad to replace the injured Casemiro.

-The 25-year-old has been added to Tite's group following a meeting of team coaches on Monday.
+The 25 year-old has been added to Tite's group after a meeting of team coaches.

 Rafinha, who has made seven appearances for Barca this season, has not played for his country since a 4-1 friendly win over United States in September 2015.

-He will meet up with the squad in London on Monday ahead of Friday's friendly against Uruguay at Emirates Stadium, and a meeting with Cameroon in Milton Keynes next Tuesday.
+He will meet up with the squad in London ahead of the friendly against Uruguay at Emirates Stadium, and a meeting with Cameroon in Milton Keynes the following week.

-Casemiro was withdrawn from the squad after spraining his ankle in Real Madrid's 4-2 LaLiga win over Celta Vigo on Sunday.
+Casemiro was withdrawn from the squad after spraining his ankle in Real Madrid's 4-2 LaLiga win over Celta Vigo.

 He is expected to be out for a minimum of three weeks.